shivanandmn/ml_algorithms/readme.md

 - [ ] 11.
 Write a Python function to identify the centroid of a new data point in an existing K-Means model.
 - [ ] 12.
 Write a function that calculates the Gini impurity for a given dataset in a Decision Tree.
 - [ ] 13.
 Code a Support Vector Machine using scikit-learn to classify data from a toy dataset.
-- [X] 14.
+- [x] 14.
-- [ ] 15.
+- [p] 15.
 Implement a function for feature scaling and normalization in preparation for classification.
 - [ ] 16.
 Implement basic Gradient Descent to minimize a simple quadratic function.
 - [ ] 17.
 Develop a Python script that uses the Adam optimizer from a library like TensorFlow or PyTorch.
 - [ ] 18.
 Code an SVM model in scikit-learn to classify text data using TF-IDF features.